Measurement of $\chi_{c1}(3872)$ production in proton-proton collisions at $\sqrt{s}=8$ and $13$ TeV: Introduction

-In this paper, the double-differential production cross-section of the \theX state relative to that of the \psitwos meson, where both decay to the \jpsipipi final state, is measured using $pp$ collision data collected by the LHCb detector at centre-of-mass energies of $\sqrt{s}=8$ and $13\tev$.
-The cross-section is determined in intervals of the \jpsipipi momentum transverse to the beam, \pt, and rapidity, $y$, within the ranges \mbox{$4<\pt<20\gevc$} and \mbox{$2.0<y<4.5$}.
+In this paper, the double-differential production cross-section of the \theX state relative to that of the \psitwos meson, where both decay to \jpsipipi with \jpsi decaying to \mumu final state, is measured using $pp$ collision data collected by the LHCb detector at centre-of-mass energies of $\sqrt{s}=8$ and $13\tev$.
+The cross-section is determined in intervals of the \jpsipipi transverse momentum, \pt, and rapidity, $y$, within the ranges \mbox{$4<\pt<20\gevc$} and \mbox{$2.0<y<4.5$}.
 The cross-section ratio $\sigma_{\theX}/\sigma_{\psitwos}$ is measured separately for prompt and nonprompt production of the \theX and \psitwos mesons, the latter occurring via $b$-hadron decays.
 In this ratio, the systematic uncertainties largely cancel.
-The production cross-section of the \theX state at a centre-of-mass energy of \mbox{\sqrts{7}} has been previously measured~\cite{LHCb-PAPER-2011-034}.
+The production cross-section of the \theX state at a centre-of-mass energy of \mbox{\sqrts{7}} has been previously measured with 35 pb$^{-1}$ of $pp$ collision data~\cite{LHCb-PAPER-2011-034}.
 Using the data recorded during the 2012 and 2016--2018 data-taking periods, corresponding to integrated luminosities of 2.0 and 5.4\invfb, the signal yields increase by about a factor of 400, allowing a measurement of the double-differential cross-section to be performed for the first time.